RavenKiller/MEE/README.md

 + stage 3: [VLN-CE](https://github.com/jacobkrantz/VLN-CE) and [EnvDrop](https://github.com/airsplay/R2R-EnvDrop).

 ### V2
-The [v2 version](https://pan.baidu.com/s/14RmyVNhOjpKJz2IFqU_gQg) (access code: evop) contains a total of 83.9M samples of all modalities, which is a superset of v1.
+The [v2 version](https://pan.baidu.com/s/14RmyVNhOjpKJz2IFqU_gQg) contains a total of 83.9M samples of all modalities, which is a superset of v1.
 All data are stored in seperated files (RGB: JPEG, Depth: PNG, Instruction: TXT, Sub-instruction: TXT).
 Collecting and loading scripts are developed in the dev branch.